Level 1 vs Level 2 EV Charging Stations

 - If the EV charging station offers less power than the vehicle’s maximum acceptance rate, the EV charging station is the limiting factor in charge time.
 If the vehicle’s acceptance rate is lower than the EV charging station’s maximum output rate, the vehicle is the limiting factor.

-- Divide your electric vehicle’s battery pack rating by whichever number is lower: the vehicle’s acceptance rate, or the EV charging station’s output rate.
+- Divide your electric vehicle’s battery pack rating by whichever number is lower.
 This will give you the total hours to charge from “empty.”

 - Most vehicles will provide this information through the dashboard interface once you plug into an EVSE.